CompuTec/computec-docs/docs/processforce/user-guide/costing-material-and-resources/item-costing/batch-size-costing.md

 # Batch Size Costing

+Batch Size Costing is a key component in the production order process that enables manufacturers to allocate production costs more accurately.
+In this guide, we will walk you through the calculation of Batch Size Costing, including examples to illustrate how it works in practice.

+---

 ## Background

 The production order process includes activities with fixed times, such as Setup, Queue, and Stock, as well as fixed periods for Run Time.